team-started/starter-freya-fractal-starterkit/readme.md

 ## Configuration

 ### Webpack

-Webpack settings can be done in `config/settings.webpack.js`
+Webpack setting's can be done in `config/settings.webpack.js`

 ### Fractal
 **Many core fuctions of Fractal are not longer working**, because of Namespacing, f.e: